Verifiable governance · not declared

 • AI Act obligations ignored → exposure to penalties.

-• No evidence → in a check, you can prove nothing.
+• No evidence → in an inspection, you can prove nothing.

-The AI Act provides for penalties up to €35 million or 7% of worldwide annual turnover for prohibited practices (art.
-5); for other obligations penalties reach up to €15 million or 3% (art.
+The AI Act provides for penalties of up to €35 million or 7% of total worldwide annual turnover for prohibited practices (Art.
+5); for the other obligations, penalties reach up to €15 million or 3% (Art.
 99).
 SMEs are subject to the lower of the two amounts.

 02 · What governing means